 …the degrees of luminous epiphany that are manifested to the mystic, the different classes of concept and image that engage his attention, and the nature and interrelations of man’s ‘subtle centres’…

 Onwards to Uzbekistan

 Next up is the Turkmen – Uzbek border.
 You can look forward to continued quirkiness across the border, but of the somewhat more sombre kind.
 In the autonomous Republic of Karakalpakstan we have a look at what was once the 4th largest lake in the world.
 Today, the Aral Sea is almost completely dried up.
 Posts on Khiva, Bukhara and Samarkand also coming up, and perhaps Tashkent, too, if I feel like it.
 Watch this space!

 July 2019: Celebrating a common birthday by dancing flames with cards from home.

 Happy birthday!
 We’ll celebrate your advanced ages properly just as soon as the light turns green. xx

-Photos mainly by Andrew Morland, some by Tom Brothwell and myself – and occasionally by our eminent driver, Serdar.
+All photos by Andrew Morland (most of them), by Tom Brothwell and myself – and occasionally by our eminent driver, Serdar.
 Check out Andrew’s fab Insta feed for more snazzy, sexy Soviet stuff in Turkmenistan and beyond.